-- You join the 28-Day Low Glycemic Menu challenge by purchasing the menu plan right for you.
-Most people will be ok with 1750 calories.
+- You join the 28-Day Low Glycemic Menu challenge by purchasing the menu plan, then selecting the calorie level that is right for you.
+Most people will be ok with 2000 calories.
 But if weight loss is on your mind, 1500 or 1250 may be better (this is your decision and you are 100% responsible for it).

-- You will immediately receive an email with 4 weeks of menus, shopping lists, a quick tip sheet of the 100 most common food GI values, and a printable journal to track how you’re feeling throughout the challenge.
+- You will immediately receive an email with 4 weeks of menus in all three calorie levels, shopping lists, a quick tip sheet of the 100 most common food GI values, and a printable journal to track how you’re feeling throughout the challenge.

 - You follow your menu, making swaps when necessary, but do your best to follow the plan for 28 days.

 - It’s ok to eat out, just follow the rules of your menu plan and try to find restaurants that feature whole, fresh ingredients when you are out of your kitchen.
 You’ll find you can still enjoy dinner at many of your favorite restaurants!

 What happens after the 28-Day Low Glycemic Menu Challenge is over?

 This is the BEST part!!
 You know if you feel better when you follow the principles of the glycemic index!
 You now know if it’s worth the trouble to do so from here on out.
 You’re also an expert now on how to shop, prepare and eat low GI meals because you just did it for 28 straight days.
 You made it through the tough stuff and you’ve already put in some serious work towards building healthier habits!